OSTEOPATHY : Restoring Your Body Balance

 - Learning disabilities, ADHD, stress disorders, insomnia, vertigo, anxiety and depression

-- Sinus infection, whiplash, fibromyalgia , Fascial adhesions, post concussion syndrom
+- Sinus infection, whiplash, fibromyalgia, fascial adhesions, post-concussion syndrome

-VM is a hands on therapy based on the principle that organs have mobility in response to the body moving and natural functions.
-This technique employs gentle touch that alleviate tension by encouraging the normal mobility, tone and motion of our organs.
+VM is a hands-on therapy based on the principle that organs have mobility in response to the body moving and natural functions.
+This technique employs gentle touch that alleviates tension by encouraging the normal mobility, tone and motion of our organs.
 The visceral system includes the internal organs of the body, such as the liver, stomach, gallbladder, kidneys, spleen, uterus, bladder, pancreas and intestines.
-If organs can not freely move, adhesions and displacement can occur leading to pain, dysfunction and poor posture.
+If organs cannot freely move, adhesions and displacement can occur, leading to pain, dysfunction and poor posture.

 - Sciatica, neck, back and hip pain

 - Headaches and migraine